wurui1991/PHRESCO_2026/README.md

 **Experimental Setup:**
 - **Reservoir**: A standard A4 paper, crumpled and then partially flattened, fixed at its centre point.
-- **Input Actuation**: Servo motor providing angular displacement following the input signal.
+- **Input Actuation**: Servo motor providing angular displacement following the input signal (servo controlled by an Arduino running `Arduino_crumpled_paper.ino`).
 The input signal used in the NARMA2 test is the displacement of the green marker extracted from an iPhone camera recording (which guarantees synchronisation between the input and output).
 - **Output Extraction**: 22 reservoir state variables (X and Y positions of the 11 blue markers) tracked by camera.

 ### Data Processing Pipeline